-the use of fire or the cultivation and marketing of grains and legumes, hominids in central Africa likely found and ate whatever palatable vegetation was available.
-Millions of tons of tropical food staples are now cultivated and marketed (for details, click Table 1).
+When people are hungry, they tend to eat whatever “food” is available.
+A million years ago, before the use of fire or the cultivation and marketing of grains and legumes, hominids in central Africa likely found and ate whatever palatable vegetation was available.
+Primates in that environment usually eat the abundant edible foliage there.
+Now, millions of tons of tropical food staples with balanced n-3 and n-6 nutrients are cultivated and marketed (for details, click Table 1).

 New food choices came with the development of agriculture 10,000 years ago.
-Food storage and transport increased as human populations moved to diverse regions of the world where climate and soil conditions caused certain grain and legume combinations to be dominant food staples in the region.
+Food storage and transport increased as human populations moved to diverse regions of the world where climate and soil conditions caused different grains and legumes with more negative scores to be dominant food staples in different regions (for details, click Table 1).
 New food technology in the 20th century put seed oils into the food environment for humans more than had ever been available before.
 This caused a rapid rise in omega-6 nutrients in daily American diets.

-updated August, 2017
+updated December, 2017